 Editorial Listing ShortCode:

-Is Online Education More Expensive?
+Are Online Classes More Expensive?

-No, it’s not.
-Online education costs the same or perhaps less than traditional education.
-Most reputable colleges and universities charge the same tuition rate for online and on-campus students.
+Online education typically costs the same or perhaps less than traditional education.
+Many reputable colleges and universities charge the same tuition rates for online and on-campus students.

 - Out-of-state tuition rates (some universities waive these for online learners)